 We start with a campus-wide family engagement event

 Each School Smarts program is introduced at a school-wide event designed to attract families from all sectors of the school community.
 At this social and educational evening, parents learn about the School Smarts program.
-Each event is planned and customized by a local site Steering Committee.
+Each event is planned and customized by a local site Planning Team.
 Details about the upcoming Parent Academy are shared with parents.
 Parents also learn how to maximize success for their children, get a chance to meet each other and school leaders, and take part in an interactive arts activity to further build community.

 Parents learn at our seven-session Parent Academy

 School Smarts trained facilitators (often teachers from the local school site) lead seven interactive sessions for 25-30 parent participants, based on a professionally developed curriculum.
 The sessions include individual and group activities, art activities, discussions and opportunities for parents to build relationships with each other and with school and district leaders.
-Each Steering Committee works with their school district to ensure that childcare and food are provided.
+Each Planning Team works with their school district to ensure that childcare and food are provided.